 Reporting a hate crime: It is important that all hate crimes and incidents are reported, whether you are a victim or a witness.
 You can report hate crime the following ways:

 - In an emergency, dial 999 and ask for the police

 - In a non emergency, you can always contact the police on 101 or visit their website

 - You can make a report online on the Stamp It Out

-A list of organisations that provide support to people who have experienced hate crime can be found in the External Links box.
+A list of organisations that provide support to people who have experienced hate crime can be found in the useful links box.